My Sister is Succeeding

 My Sister is Succeeding creates a space for youth to engage in identity-affirming mentoring experiences while encouraging one another in exploring academic, creative, and leadership opportunities

 MySiS not only challenges participants who demonstrate proficiency in reading and writing but also fosters confidence in those who seek to improve their abilities.
-MySiS seeks ways to engage underserved female adolescent communities in language arts-related activities that highlight authors and experiences that reflect and affirm their identity.
-MySiS provides a valuable opportunity for girls in grades 6-12 from all backgrounds, and race/ethnicity is not considered in participation acceptance.
-Willingness to actively attend meetings and engage in program activities is, however, important to the application.
+MySiS provides a valuable opportunity for youth in grades 6-12 from all backgrounds, and race/ethnicity is not considered in participation acceptance.

 Details for Grades 6-8